drxmknight/kubernetes-manifests/jenkins-kubernetes/Readme.md

 kubectl -n jenkins get svc jenkins-service
 ```

-To access the server, you can:
+To access the webapp, you can:
 - Access from a node in: **CLUSTER-IP:PORT**
 - Access direct to the node: **WORKER_IP:NodePort**